“Meh. Space travel is for the rich,” says Bunka.

 Ding ding, ding ding.

 I get up to reach for my phone.
-Looks like just after dusk outside, I should probably get ready.
+Looks like just after dawn outside, I should probably get ready.

 “Breakfast’s gonna be simple today.
 Cream cheese on toast okay?” asks Bunka.
 “Mmhm.
 Do we have coffee left?
 Might have to stick to tea for a bit if we’re out,” as I walk to the kitchen tying my hair up in the cold morning breeze.
 “Not much.
 I’m fine with tea for a week,” says Bunka as he plugs off the toaster by the window, lit by the golden sunlight.